-3 units SOCIO-236 Sociology of Sport

-3 units SOCIO-250 Critical Thinking about Social and Cultural Issues any course from required courses not already used
+3 units SOCIO-236 Sociology of Sport 3 units SOCIO-250 Critical Thinking about Social and Cultural Issues

-Sociology......
+Associate in Arts Degree Sociology......
 18 Units

 An Associate in Arts Degree may be earned by completing a minimum of 60 units of degree credit coursework, including the major requirements and breadth requirements, with a minimum grade point average of 2.0.
 Students must complete all courses for the major with a grade of C or better.